alexbaptista/azuredevops-iac-template-pipeline/README.md

 **Why don't run build and installed dependencies inside host ?**

-> I've been decided to use container inside `Host Agent`, because one from caracteristics from Azure DevOps, is isolated execution between stages, and i was determinated to go ahead with minimal dependency from Tasks (and some tools hasn't any Task ready from Marketplace), and i consider don't "dirty" the host with dependency, i strong believe that the host only should be used as a execution layer, the all dependencies i kept in container image, is more flexible to migrate and recover in disaster recovery.
+> I've been decided to use container inside `Host Agent`, because one from characteristics from Azure DevOps, is isolated execution between stages, and i was determinate to go ahead with minimal dependency from Tasks (and some tools hasn't any Task ready from Marketplace), and i consider don't "dirty" the host with dependency, i strong believe that the host only should be used as a execution layer, the all dependencies i kept in container image, is more flexible to migrate and recover in disaster recovery.

 ## References